Braise RSA makes local, seasonal ingredients accessible to area restaurants.

 How It Works

-- We buy in product directly from farmers and producers to resell to members of Braise RSA and Home Delivery.
+- We buy in product directly from farmers and producers to resell to members of Braise RSA and Braise on the Go.

 - Producers set the price, and we mark up the product’s price from the price we are paying for it to the producer rather than taking a percentage from the farmer.

-- Most items are available to both the RSA and Home Delivery in small quantities (by the pound, each or bunch) rather than by the case, and we charge accordingly for the additional risks involved with committing to product before being sold, storage and increased handling.
+- Most items are available to both the RSA and Braise on the Go in small quantities (by the pound, each or bunch) rather than by the case, and we charge accordingly for the additional risks involved with committing to product before being sold, storage and increased handling.

 - We can also sell products by the case through the RSA at a lower price point to the buyer.
 In some cases, we make arrangements with the producers to offer products on consignment.